Obaidul Quader

-Obaidul Quader (Note: ওবায়দুল কাদের) (born 1 February 1952) is a fugitive Bangladeshi politician.
-He has served as the General Secretary of the Bangladesh Awami League since October 2016.
-Quader was previously the Minister of Road Transport and Bridges from 2011–2024 and represented the Noakhali-5 Jatiya Sangsad member from 2009–2024.
+Obaidul Quader (Note: ওবায়দুল কাদের) (born 1 January 1952) is a Bangladesh Awami League politician.
+He has served as the general secretary of the Bangladesh Awami League since October 2016.
+He was previously the Minister of Road Transport and Bridges from 2011 to 2024 and represented the Noakhali-5 Jatiya Sangsad member from 2009 to 2024.
 He was also the Media Adviser for the Bangladesh Awami League and regularly conducted press conferences on their behalf.
 Quader also served as the State Minister for Youth and Sports between 1996 and 2001.

-Quader has been alleged as one of the key perpetrators of the July massacre.
-He is wanted by the Bangladesh Police on charges of crimes against humanity.
+Obaidul Quader has been alleged as one of the key perpetrators of the July massacre.
+He is wanted by the Bangladesh Police on charges of crimes against humanity and has been sentenced to death in absentia in 2026.

-He was reported to have been seen in Kolkata, India on April 2025.
+He was reported to have been seen in Kolkata, India in April 2025.

 Early life and education

-Obaidul Quader was born on 1 January 1950 to Mosharrof Hussain and Begum Fazilatunnesa in Bara Rajapur village, in what is now Companiganj Upazila, Noakhali, Bangladesh.
+Obaidul Quader was born on 1 January 1952 to Mosharrof Hussain and Begum Fazilatunnesa in Bara Rajapur village, in what is now Companiganj Upazila, Noakhali, Bangladesh.
 He has six sisters and three brothers, including Abdul Kader Mirza, the former mayor of Basurhat municipality in Companiganj.
 He completed his matriculation with a first division from Basurhat A. H. C. Government High School and Higher Secondary Certificate (HSC) from Noakhali Government College.
 He obtained a bachelor's degree in political science from the University of Dhaka.